-The prevalence of each gastrointestinal disorder will be computed as a percentage of the total eligible study sample at baseline and post antipsychotic treatment follow up.
-The absolute change in BMI and metabolic syndrome score based on gastrointestinal diagnosis and antipsychotic medication type will be compared at baseline and post antipsychotic medication treatment follow up by including number of days or weeks since the baseline assessment as a time-varying covariate by modeling with PROC MIXED in Statistical Analysis Software (SAS), SAS Institute Inc., Cary, NC.
-If significant associations are observed between antipsychotic medication type and our outcomes, a sensitivity analysis will also be conducted to determine if there are potential confounding effects of concurrent Selective Serotonin Reuptake Inhibitor (SSRI) or lithium treatment using PROC GLIMMIX.
-Irritable bowel syndrome (IBS) is the most common functional gastrointestinal (GI) disorder with U.S prevalence rates of 10-15%. http://www.aboutibs.org/site/what-is-ibs/facts/statistics.
-In addition, the inflammatory bowel disorders noted above are also prevalent in the U.S. (Sandler et al., 2002).
-Therefore, we expect the prevalence of these disorders to be significant in the pooled data set.
-We will create binary (2-level) independent variables for each gastrointestinal disorder for initial univariate analyses.
-For example, if an individual is noted to meet the Rome III criteria for constipation, the variable will be coded as 1 = presence of constipation and 0 = absence of constipation.
-Only gastrointestinal disorders that suggest significant associations from our univariate analyses will then be considered for subsequent multivariate analyses.
-Each significant disorder will represent a separate level for the gastrointestinal disorder independent variable for the subsequent multivariate analyses.
+The prevalence of each gastrointestinal disorder will be computed as a percentage at baseline and post antipsychotic treatment follow up.
+The absolute change in BMI and metabolic syndrome score based on gastrointestinal diagnosis and antipsychotic medication type will be compared at baseline and post antipsychotic medication treatment follow up by including number of days or weeks since the baseline assessment as a time-varying covariate by modeling with PROC MIXED in Statistical Analysis Software (SAS), SAS Institute Inc., Cary,

+NC.
+A sensitivity analysis will also be conducted to determine if there are any potential effects of concurrent Selective Serotonin Reuptake Inhibitor (SSRI) and lithium treatment using PROC GLIMMIX.